Dubai British School, Springs 3, Emirates Hills – The Review

 So why do we like DBS so much?

-Whilst we expect the new Jumeirah school to score very well in its eventual KHDA Inspection, as a new school, it is as yet unclassified by the Dubai Inspectorate and parents should too expect some teething issues, despite its modelling on the founding school.
+Whilst we expect the new Jumeirah school to score very well in its eventual KHDA Inspection (due this year, 2019), as a new school, it is as yet unclassified by the Dubai Inspectorate and parents should too expect some teething issues, despite its modeling on the founding school.

 Secondly, DBS focuses on a pure, traditional British education running through IGCSE to A Level.
 It has avoided any pressure to move to a dual UK/IB offering, a curricular approach that increasingly dominates the premium sector, but which, for many parents set on a classical and focused UK education for their children, remains less attractive.